CALIFORNIA FISHING GUIDE

 April Fishing in California

-the winter the striped bass are spread from the San Francisco Bay throughout the Delta system and
+winter the striped bass are spread from the San Francisco Bay throughout the Delta system and fishing is not

-fishing is not as productive because stripers do not actively feed when the water is cold.
-But, you can still
+as productive because stripers do not actively feed when the water is cold.
+But, you can still catch them.
+As

-catch them.
-As the water warms up in March, the stripers begin to migrate upstream to fresh water for
+the water warms up in March, the stripers begin to migrate upstream to fresh water for spawning.
+In the

-spawning.
-In the spring, the stripers are spread throughout the Delta and as far north as Colusa and
+spring, the stripers are spread throughout the Delta and as far north as Colusa and Princeton on the

-Princeton on the Sacramento River.
-Some hot spots for striper in April are Point Pinole, Red Rock Pier,
+Sacramento River.
+Some hot spots for striper in April are Point Pinole, Red Rock Pier, the Vallejo Wall,

 As the heat of summer hits in mid June, the stripers move out of fresh water and returned to the bays.